 Moringa is basically an overflowing garden of antioxidants.

-The leaves contain multiple types of antioxidants: flavonoids, phenolics, carotenoids, ascorbic acid [x].
+The leaves contain multiple types of antioxidants: flavonoids, phenolics, carotenoids, and ascorbic acid [x].
 And study after study has shown that aqueous extracts from the leaves have the ability to find free radicals and prevent/inhibit their damage to DNA [x, y].

-In fact, all parts of the tree have sort of antioxidant ability, including the flowers, seeds, and stems.
+In fact, all parts of the tree have a sort of antioxidant ability, including flowers, seeds, and stems.
 Every study I’ve found states clearly that the most antioxidants are found in the leaves, though, so I wouldn’t worry too much about trying to prepare the seeds or drumsticks unless you enjoy the taste of them [x].